 The year was 1902.
 ‘Abdu’l-Bahá had been confined in ‘Akká, the desolate penal colony of the Ottoman Empire, for the past thirty-four years.
 The whole city was a prison, cut off by desert on one side and the sea on the other.
 Nothing grew within the city’s walls, and it smelled so foul that they used to say that any bird flying over ‘Akká would drop dead from the stench.
 The empire’s worst criminals fended for themselves in the hard streets, carrying on as best they could as peddlers, shopkeepers, laborers, beggars.
 Thanks to economic breakdown and the mortality rate, the city’s governor never had to worry about population control.

 One Friday afternoon in December, Myron Phelps looked out over the sunbaked boxes of coarse Jerusalem stone that lined ‘Akká’s streets.
-They had flat cement roofs, and sheets of stucco clung to some of their walls in varying stages of decay.
+They had flat cement roofs, and sheets of stucco clung to their walls in varying stages of decay.
 To his right, the blue waters of the Mediterranean came to the foot of the stone sea wall, and, across the bay, the silhouette of a long low mountain covered the horizon.
 Thirty feet below his window, a group of men and women wearing patched and tattered garments gathered in the narrow street.

 “It is a noteworthy gathering,” Phelps wrote.
 “Many of these men are blind; many more are pale, emaciated, or aged.
 Some are on crutches; some are so feeble that they can barely walk.
 Most of the women are closely veiled, but enough are uncovered to cause us well to believe that, if the veils were lifted, more pain and misery would be seen.”